Viccccz/picoCTF/Easy/heap-0/README.md

 ## Solution

 ### Heap
-An Area of pre-reserved computer main storage (memory) that a program process can use to store data.<br>
+An area of pre-reserved computer main storage (memory) that a program process can use to store data.<br>
 In this case, we need to overflow the memory and hence it display the flag.<br>

 1. Select option __1__ to check for the heap state.